Romelia War Chronicle: Light novel

 Written by Ryō Ariyama, Romelia War Chronicle: The Count's Daughter Rallies an Army in the Wake of Mankind's Victory began serialization on the user-generated web novel publishing site Shōsetsuka ni Narō on August 26, 2019.
-It was later acquired by Shogakukan who began publishing it as a light novel with illustrations by Kodama and Ryō Kamito under their Gagaga Books light novel imprint on June 19, 2020.
-Five volumes and a side story volume have been released as of September 2024.
-The series will end with the release of its sixth volume.
+It was later acquired by Shogakukan who published six volumes and a side story volume with illustrations by Kodama and Ryō Kamito under their Gagaga Books light novel imprint from June 19, 2020, to November 18, 2025.